 Candidates for director nominees are reviewed in the context of the current composition of our Board of Directors, our operating requirements and the long-term interests of our stockholders.
 In conducting this assessment, the NCG Committee considers skills, diversity, age, and such other factors as it deems appropriate given the current needs of the Board of Directors and ACADIA, to maintain a balance of knowledge, experience and capability.
 The NCG Committee does not have a formal policy regarding diversity, but does believe that Board members should represent diverse viewpoints.
-To these ends, the NCG Committee has identified and evaluated nominees in the broader context of the Board's overall composition, as well as the Company's current needs and future needs, with the goal of having Board members who complement and strengthen the skills of each other through diversity and who also exhibit qualities that the NCG Committee views as critical to effective functioning of the Board, including sound judgment, collegiality, and integrity.
+To these ends, the NCG Committee has identified and evaluated nominees in the broader context of the Board's overall composition, as well as the Company's current needs and future needs, with the goal of having Board judgment, collegiality, and integrity.
+In the case of incumbent directors whose terms of office are set to expire, the NCG Committee views as critical to effective functioning of the Board, including sound judgment, collegiality, and integrity.
 In the case of incumbent directors whose terms of office are set to expire, the NCG Committee reviews such directors' experience, qualifications, attributes, overall service to us during their term, including the number of meetings attended, level of participation, quality of performance, and any other relevant considerations.
-In the case of new director candidates, the NCG Committee also determines whether the nominee would be independent under applicable NASDAQ listing standards, and SEC rules and regulations with the advice of counsel, if necessary.
-The NCG Committee uses its network of contacts to compile a list of potential candidates, but may also engage, if it deems appropriate, a professional search firm.
+In the case of new director candidates, the NCG Committee uses its network of contacts to compile a list of potential candidates, but may also engage, if it deems appropriate, a professional search firm.
 The NCG Committee conducts any appropriate and necessary inquiries into the backgrounds and qualifications of possible candidates after considering the function and needs of our Board of Directors.
 The NCG Committee meets to discuss and consider candidates' qualifications and selects candidates for recommendation to the Board by majority vote.

 The NCG Committee will consider director candidates recommended by stockholders.
 The NCG Committee does not intend to alter the manner in which it evaluates candidates, based on whether the candidate was recommended by a stockholder.
 Stockholders who wish to recommend individuals for consideration by the NCG Committee must do so by delivering a written recommendation to the NCG Committee at the following address: 11085 Torreyana Road, #100, San Diego, California 92121.
-Each submission must set forth: the name and address of the stockholder on whose behalf the submission is made; the number of our shares that are owned beneficially by such stockholder as of the date of the submission; the full name of the proposed candidate; a description of the proposed candidate's business experience for at least the previous five years; complete biographical information for the proposed candidate; and a description of the proposed candidate to be considered for nomination for the 2015 Annual Meeting of Stockholders, the written communication must be received no earlier than February 6, 2015 and no later than by March 8, 2015.
+Each submission must set forth: the name and address of the stockholder on whose behalf the submission is made; the number of our shares that are owned beneficially by such stockholder as of the date of the submission; the full name of the proposed candidate; a description of the proposed candidate's business experience for at least the previous five years; complete biographical information for the proposed candidate; and a description of the proposed candidate is a director.
+For the proposed candidate to be considered for nomination for the 2015 Annual Meeting of Stockholders, the written communication must be received no earlier than February 6, 2015 and no later than by March 8, 2015.